 If you love airplanes, try out some of these paper creations in Building Vehicles That Fly.
-Try out some of these paper engineering projects and learn the science behind how planes are designed and built.
-If you understand how the forces of aerodynamics work, you can make a plane that flies really far.
+These paper engineering projects will help you learn the science behind how planes are designed and built.
+If you understand how the forces of aerodynamics work, you can make a plane out of paper that flies really far!
 In several of the books listed below the directions are really clear with color photographs to help you make the folds correctly.
-In The Kids' Guide to Paper Airplanes the planes start out easy and get harder and harder as you move through the book.
-The last plane requires 18 folds!
-The author even includes some tips for getting these planes to fly far.
+Start out with a couple easy ones and then try something more challenging.

 Do an experiment with three paper airplanes folding the exact same way with the exact same size of paper.
 Fly all three planes and measure how far they go.
 What happens if you add one paperclip to each?
 What happens of you add 2?
 Or 3?
 Record your results.